expo/expo/docs/pages/versions/unversioned/sdk/screen-capture.md

 import React from 'react';
 import { Text, View } from 'react-native';

-export default function KeepAwakeExample {
+export default function ScreenCaptureExample {
   /* @info As long as this component is mounted, the screen cannot captured */ usePreventScreenCapture();
   /* @end */